Presentation Topics for Public and Private Universities

 Preventing and Responding to Title IX Violations: What Administrators, Faculty, Staff, Title IX Coordinators, Investigators, and Conduct Officers Need to Know

 In this comprehensive training session (2-3 hours), participants learn about the prevalence of sexual violence.
 Next, participants learn about how it might feel to experience sexual violence, so that survivors can be assisted in the best way possible.
 The research on perpetrator behavior is shared, with implications for educating students and for weighing evidence.
 Next, the topic of PTSD is covered in detail.
-Policy approaches to preventing violence are then shared including the Dear Colleague Letter of 2011, an overview of Title IX, and information about the Campus SAVE Act.
+Policy approaches to preventing violence are then shared including an overview of Title IX, and information about the Campus SAVE Act.
 Several programmatic ideas for preventing Title IX violations are also shared in this workshop designed to help institutions comply with the Campus SAVE Act.

 Conducting a Conduct Process that Promotes Survivor Safety and Perpetrator Accountability